Ireland's borders are open for travel, but number of flights is reduced. Domestically, some restrictions have been re-imposed.

 - A PCR test is optional after 5 days, to shorten self-isolation period.
 This does not apply to arrivals from countries considered high risk.

 Public transportation in Ireland is operating in reduced capacity.

 Are the restaurants and bars open in Ireland?

-Restaurants, cafes and bars in Ireland are open for takeout and delivery only.
+Restaurants, cafes and bars in Ireland are closed.

 Are businesses and attractions open in Ireland?

 Non-essential businesses and attractions in Ireland are closed.